aanmeba/boogle/README.md

 - [x] The Result page doesn't have the corresponding url depending on the search query
 - [ ] The Result page doesn't have the corresponsing url depending on the page
 - [x] Not able to share the url for the specific search
+- [ ] Hash will be added in the url once a search term is entered

 ## Change logs